Wiktor-99/rtest/README.md

 Create a sub-folder `test` and add a `CMakeLists.txt` file there.

-> **WARNING**: The Rtest uses C++ template code substitution at the source level.
+> **WARNING**: The RTEST uses C++ template code substitution at the source level.
 You must build the unit under test directly from sources.
 Linking with a static or dynamic library will not work.

 Example `CMakeLists.txt`: